saishagoel27/Anchor-AI/README.md

 - A research paper, policy document, or manual as a PDF
 - Any block of text pasted directly

 Then ask questions in plain English.
 The right panel shows you the source excerpt alongside every answer, so you can verify it yourself.
-Ask something outside the source — you'll see the refusal in action.
+Ask something outside the source, you'll see the refusal in action.
 That moment is the point of the whole project.

 ---